mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 This document describes when and how encrypted DNS clients can authenticate themselves to an encrypted DNS server.
-It does not introduce any new security considerations not already covered by TLS {TOOD: ref} and mTLS {TODO: ref}.
+It does not introduce any new security considerations not already covered by TLS and mTLS.
 This document does not define recommendations for when and how to use encrypted DNS client authentication for encrypted DNS protocols that are not TLS-based.